The Mighty Quest for Epic Loot: Gameplay

+Development

-DevelopmentThe Mighty Quest for Epic Loot entered closed Beta on June 10, 2013.
+The Mighty Quest for Epic Loot entered closed Beta on June 10, 2013.
 Players could gain access to the closed Beta by signing up on the official website for a chance to receive a Beta key, or by purchasing one of the founder's (Double O) packs through the in-game store.
 The game was also made available on Steam through their Early Access program on November 18, 2013.

-On January 27, 2014 the game's open Beta date was announced, and on February 11 the pre-open Beta pack was released, which included major changes to the game's castle defense and monetization systems.
-The game officially entered open Beta on February 25, 2014 for the PC.
+On January 27, 2014, the game's open Beta date was announced, and on February 11 the pre-open Beta pack was released, which included major changes to the game's castle defense and monetization systems.
+The game officially entered open Beta on February 25, 2014, for the PC.

 Following the launch of Watch Dogs on May 27, 2014, Watch Dogs themed content and equipment was introduced to The Mighty Quest, both in-game and through a special add-on pack.
 The additions include new weapons, clothing and bandannas as well as a level 12 Watch Dogs castle to explore found in the Bling's Landing region.
 Ubisoft stated that the content would cease availability on July 1, 2014.

-The game was officially released on February 5, 2015.

-On August 24, 2016 Ubisoft announced that The Mighty Quest for Epic Loot is going to end all services and shut down on October 25, 2016.
+The game was released on February 5, 2015.
+Ubisoft announced that The Mighty Quest for Epic Loot would end all services and shut down on October 25, 2016.

 Mobile port

-On January 10, 2017 Ubisoft soft launched a mobile version for Android and iOS developed by Ubisoft Paris Mobile, without the castle-building portion.
+On January 10, 2017, Ubisoft soft launched a mobile version for Android and iOS developed by Ubisoft Paris Mobile, without the castle-building portion.
+Netflix released a spinoff mobile game, Mighty Quest Rogue Palace, in 2023.
+It requires a Netflix subscription to play, but subscribers can play it for free.

 Reception

+The Mighty Quest for Epic Loot received mixed reviews on Metacritic.
+Digitally Downloaded said it is an "incredible game" and is fun both raiding other castles and designing traps in your own.
+PCGamesN disliked the humor and criticized the game balance, which they said favored the attacking player.
+Gamezebo praised the control scheme and visuals, but they felt the in-app purchases were expensive and likely to cause the player versus player element to devolve into pay-to-win.